patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/spinner/spinner.md

 **Show a spinner when:**
 - You do not know what the populated data may look like.
 For example, if you are loading a form (as they are not all structured the same).
-- When it is likely it will fail or show an empty state while waiting for actions to complete.
+- Loading will likely fail or show an empty state while waiting for actions to complete.

 **Show a [skeleton](/components/skeleton/react) when:**
 - You know what the populated data is going to look like (even if it results in an empty state).